heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Add `-concurrent` flag to server for one goroutine per client conn
 - Add protocol version number along with client check
 - Add ability for client to request random fill from server
 - Use pflag options or something else GNU compatible